MohammedMansourNseer/weatherGlovy/README.md

 ---

-## Testing
-- Unit tests are written to ensure that the business logic is robust and reliable.
-- UI tests are implemented for verifying user interactions.

----

 ## Contribution Guidelines
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a clear description of the changes.

----

-## Contact
-For any inquiries or support, please contact the development team.

----

-Enjoy using WeatherGlovy to capture and share your weather moments!